openmc-dev/openmc_mcnp_adapter/README.md

 Some geometry features are not currently supported:

-- `LIKE n BUT` form for cell cards
 - Periodic boundary conditions
 - `X`, `Y`, and `Z` surfaces with 1 or 3 coordinate pairs
 - `RHP`, `REC`, `TRC`, `ELL`, `WED`, and `ARB` macrobodies